 Trump Says Of Midterm Losses, 'My Name Wasn't On The Ballot'

-Despite frenetically campaigning, rallying and tweeting support for Republican candidates in the lead up to the election, President Trump didn't take any responsibility for the GOP's losses in the midterms elections in an interview with Fox News' Chris Wallace that aired on Sunday.
+Despite frenetically campaigning, rallying and tweeting support for Republican candidates in the lead-up to the midterms, President Trump didn't take any responsibility for the GOP's losses in those elections in an interview with Fox News' Chris Wallace that aired Sunday.

 "I have people that won't vote unless I'm on the ballot, OK?"
-Trump said.
-"And I wasn't on the ballot."
+Trump said, later noting, "My name wasn't on the ballot."

-Wallace pointed out Republicans' lost governor and Senate seats in three key states that helped deliver him the Electoral College in 2016; Michigan, Wisconsin and Pennsylvania, but Trump wouldn't concede any blame.
+Wallace pointed out Republicans lost gubernatorial and Senate races in three key states that helped deliver him the Electoral College in 2016: Michigan, Wisconsin and Pennsylvania.
+But Trump wouldn't concede any blame.

 "I won the Senate, and that's historic too, because if you look at presidents in the White House, it's almost never happened where you won a seat," Trump said.
-"We won — we now have 53 as opposed to 51 and we have 53 great Senators in the U.S. Senate.
+"We won — we now have 53 as opposed to 51 and we have 53 great senators in the U.S. Senate.
 We won.
 That's a tremendous victory."

 Going into the 2018 midterms, Senate Republicans possessed one of the most favorable maps a party has had in the past 100 years.
 Democrats (and two independents who caucus with Democrats) had to defend 26 seats, including 10 seats in states that Trump won in 2016.
-As of Sunday, Republicans have gained two Senate seats, while losing nearly 40 House seats and control of that chamber.
+As of Sunday, Republicans have gained net total of two Senate seats, while losing nearly 40 House seats and control of that chamber.

-Trump didn't directly address reports that he planned to reshuffle his cabinet in the wake of the midterms but mentioned there are, "three or four or five positions," that he's thinking about.
+Trump didn't directly address reports that he planned to reshuffle his Cabinet in the wake of the midterms but said there are "three or four or five positions" that he's thinking about.

-In regards to one cabinet change he already made, Trump said he was not aware before he appointed acting Attorney General Matthew Whitaker that Whitaker had been critical of special counsel Robert Mueller.
+In regards to one Cabinet change he already made, Trump said he was not aware before he appointed acting Attorney General Matthew Whitaker that Whitaker had been critical of special counsel Robert Mueller.

 "If you look at those statements — those statements that can — they really can be viewed really either way," Trump said of Whitaker's appearances on cable television and op-ed columns opposing Mueller's investigation of Russian interference in the 2016 election.

-On Wednesday, NPR's Carrie Johnson reported the Justice Department said that Whitaker's temporary appointment was legal, but it did not address whether Whitaker must recuse himself from the Russia investigation because of his previous comments.
+On Wednesday, NPR's Carrie Johnson reported that the Justice Department said Whitaker's temporary appointment was legal, but it did not address whether Whitaker must recuse himself from the Russia investigation because of his previous comments.

 In a rare concession, Trump did admit to making a mistake when he did not visit Arlington Cemetery on Veterans Day.